-Your TQi transmitter uses 4 AA batteries.
+Your TQ 2.4GHz transmitter uses 4 AA batteries.
 The battery compartment is located in the base of the transmitter.

 - 1. Remove the battery compartment door by pressing the tab and sliding the door open. - 2.
 Install the batteries in the correct orientation as indicated in the battery compartment. - 3.
-Reinstall the battery door and snap it closed. - 4.
-Turn on the transmitter and check the status indicator for a solid green light.
+Reinstall the battery compartment door and snap it closed. - Turn on the transmitter and check the status LED for a solid green light.

-If the status LED flashes red, the transmitter batteries may be weak, discharged or possibly installed incorrectly.
-Replace with new batteries.
-The power indicator light does not indicate the charge level of the battery pack installed in the model.
-Refer to the Troubleshooting section on page 17 for more information on the transmitter Status LED codes.
+If the status LED flashes red, the transmitter batteries may be weak, discharged, or possibly installed incorrectly.
+Replace with new or freshly charged batteries.
+The status LED does not indicate the charge level of the battery pack installed in the model.
+Refer to the Troubleshooting section on page 17 for more information on the transmitter status LED codes.